ZacharyATanenbaum/docker_dev_build_system/examples/docker_compose_services/README.md

 - Pylint
 - Vundle (setup with the current user's vimrc)
 - Vundle Plugins (again depending on the current user's vimrc)

+---
+### Troubleshooting / FAQ

+#### Why does it build so slow?

+The [../personal\_setup/zach\_vim/personal\_run\_commands.sh](../personal_setup/zach_vim/personal_run_commands.sh) has `--no-cache` under the build section.
+This allows all changes to the setup scripts/personal setup to immediately reflect on the actual running image.
+This also allows all changes to the Dockerfile.development to be picked up.
+Thus, the 1x occurance of 30s (less than a lot of compile times!) build time is worth it.
+Please feel free to remove `--no-cache` if you'd like and aren't going to be modifying the "personal setup".